-Renteria: Safety unrelated to Fowler's injury
+Renteria: Never was concerned about RF corner

 "I think when they are out there working, [my players] kind of know what they're dealing with in terms of the fencing," Renteria said.
 "When you go to different ballparks, I don't think we're unique in that regard.
 There are other ballparks that have the same low-lying fence.
 I don't know what else, honestly, that could have been done."

 Fowler underwent surgery at a Chicago-area hospital after the game.
-He is expected to miss the rest of the season.
+He will miss the rest of the season.

 In his postgame comments, a shaken Yankees manager Joe Girardi alluded to an "electrical box" attached to the rail above the fence as possibly contributing to the severity of Fowler's injury.